deitch/multiwaydb/README.md

 For production use, you should use your own algorithms, or perhaps GUIDs.
 Either way, if you do not want to use this algorithm just override it by setting your own `id` property on the object.

+### Options for searching

+The `db.find()` API to search for items has additional options beyond the usual searchjs options.

+##### Field matches
+The normal usage of `search` is to match field names and values, using standard [searchjs](https://github.com/deitch/searchjs)

+Thus, `db.find('users',{age:35,gender:'male'}, callback)` will find all records from the "users" table whose age field equals 35 and whose gender field equals "male".

+You can use extended and complex [searchjs](https://github.com/deitch/searchjs) searches; see the documentation there for complex matches.

+##### Return options
+In addition to the usual fields, any field in the search that begins with "$s." will be treated as a search option.
+It will **not** be passed to search js.
+Instead, it will be used to determine *how* to return results to you, and which ones.
+The following fields currently are supported.
+Examples follow.

+* `$s.sort`: sort by a particular field, whether ascending or descending.
+Key is the term `$s.sort`, value is the name of the field.
+If it is given as is, sort ascending; if preceded by `-`, then descending.
+* `$s.count`: return only a the first `count` number of records.
+Key is the term `$s.count`, value is an integer, how many records to return.
+It can be an actual number, or a string that can be converted to a number via `parseInt(count,10)`

+Here are some examples.

+* Get all of the users: `db.find('users',{},callback)`
+* Get all of the users who are male: `db.find('users',{gender:'male'},callback)`
+* Get the first 20 male users: `db.find('users',{gender:'male',`$s.count`:20},callback)` - note that these are the first 20 in the database, not necessarily sorted in any given order.
+* Get all of the users sorted by ascending age: `db.find('users',{'$s.sort':'age'},callback)`
+* Get all of the users sorted by descending age: `db.find('users',{'$s.sort':'-age'},callback)`
+* Get the 20 youngest users: `db.find('users',{'$s.sort':'age','$s.count':20},callback)` - note that we sort ascending by age, so the first `$s.count` (i.e. `20` as given) users are the youngest
+* Get the 10 oldest male users: `db.find('users',{'gender':'male','$s.sort':'-age','$s.count':20},callback)`

 ### What is returned?